 -Fasten all joints in the channel with a deck screw and washer

--Use contractors glue (waterproof) to glue the ripped strips into the channel.
+-Use the contractor’s glue (waterproof) to glue the ripped strips into the channel.

 (Sounds like “all ya gotta do is blah blah blah”)

 Measure your power saw edge guide.
-What is the measurement to the saw tooth closest to the edge guide?
-It should typically be about 1-1/4 inch.
-See yellow rectangle in the diagram.
+What is the measurement of the sawtooth closest to the edge guide?
+It should typically be about 1-1/4 inches.
+See the yellow rectangle in the diagram.

 This shows four inlays in place.

 In our county, a hard roof on a gazebo or any deck changes all the rules.
 The setbacks for a deck move from 4 feet to 23 feet the minute your designs include a hard roof.
-The result is that I had to design for a tent roof.
-This design started with the intention of cedar rails and a semi-permanant roof.
-Aside from the cost the local engineering department said NO!
+The result is that I had to design a tent roof.
+This design started with the intention of cedar rails and a semi-permanent roof.
+Aside from the cost, the local engineering department said NO!

 A couple of things: